dicksont/string-etc/README.md

 Methods can be included piecewise.
 E-mail me if you find a String method that you think should be included because it would be useful for other people as well.

 ## Usage
+### Web page
 Accessing these extensions will differ depending on our module system.
 If we are on *Browser* or *AMD*, we can access these methods directly from an *String* object.
 For example, we can do:

 ```javascript
 'California'.cram(8) // returns Califor…
 ```

+### Node wrapper

-However, if we are on *CommonJS/Node*, we have to access these methods through a wrapper.
+However, if we are on *CommonJS/Node*, we can access these methods through a wrapper.
 So instead of the call above, we would have:

 ```javascript
 string('California').cram(8) // returns Califor…